BuvinJT/distbuilder/docs/LowLevel.md

 than only the file name.
 When `False` (the default) a full path is stripped down to the base name.

+### normLibName

+    normLibName( path, isPathPreserved=False )

+The "normalized" name of a library file, resolving such for cross platform contexts.
+On Windows, "library" files end in a ".dll" extension, where on macOS and Linux ".so" is employed.
+When `isPathPreserved` is `True`, the entire path is returned rather than only the file name.
+When `False` (the default) a full path is stripped down to the base name.

 ### getEnv, setEnv, delEnv

 	getEnv( varName, default=None )